CEAMSDataIntegration/data-warehouse-demo/README.md

+> IMPORTANT This is for demonstration purpose only and should not be used in a production environment.

 # Research Data Integration Stack
 This project represents the configuration utilized at CARSM (Center for Advanced Research in Sleep Medicine) to integrate our research data into a centralized data warehouse for improved visualization, querying, and analysis.
 This project will help you create a complete data integration stack with a dummy biobank mysql database and visualisation.

 To jump right into the installation: [Getting started](#getting-started).
 To understand what this is all about, please keep on reading!

-> IMPORTANT This for demonstration purpose only and should not be used in a production environment.

 # The Stack
 Let's take a moment to discuss what you'll be setting up – the stack.
 The stack represents all the software we require to retrieve, store, and analyze data.